 Relationship marketing is about giving value.
 Don’t make it all about what you need from them.
 If your contacts get great things by knowing you, they’ll be on the lookout for ways they can reciprocate and help you too.

 Need more help building relationships?
-The latest Savvy Solopreneur book is out now: The Savvy Solopreneur’s Guide To Networking.
-Check it out.
+Take a look at The Savvy Solopreneur’s Guide To Networking.